 We will treat ourselves with several coffee breaks each day, pick berries, take time for photography and spend lazy evenings by the camp fire.
 On some of the days we will just do day trips and leave our backpacks at the camp.
 In this way we will be able to experience Sarek in a relatively easy way.

-The tour starts and ends in Jokkmokk
+This wildlife expedition starts and ends in Jokkmokk

 Five nights in mountain tents, with all meals

 Full board from dinner day 1 until breakfast day 8

 Transportation from Jokkmokk guesthouse to and from Stora Sjöfallet for the helicopter transfer

 Helicopter transfer to Sarek National Park with return